-In the Model 054GS, five cylinders having no scatter are provided in the phantom to test a machine's ability to image cyst-like structures over range of depths.
-The cylinders are 8 mm in diameter and located at depths of 4, 7, 10, 13, and 16 cm.
-Refer to the target diagram attached to your phantom.
-The accuracy of the machine's representation of the mass (proper size and shape) may be determined using this target.
-Because of the low attenuation in this mass, you may notice enhancement behind the target.
+In the Model 050, a cylinder having no scatter on one half is provided in the phantom to test a machine's ability to image cyst-like structures.
+The cylinder diameter is 10 mm at a depth of 1 cm.
+Because of the low attenuation in this mass, you may notice brightening underneath them.